Stabilizing black-box model selection with the inflated argmax: Model selection

-The set of all candidate models $M^+$ can contain any class of models.
+For example, in variable selection (a special case of model selection), the data consists of~$n$ variable-response pairs $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^n$, where $x_i\in \mathbb{R}^d$.
+We seek to identify relevant variables (e.g., variables of $x$ most predictive of $y$.), so the model class~$M^+ = 2^{[d]}$ is the power set of~$[d] = \{1,\ldots,d\}$.
+However, in more general settings, the set of all candidate models $M^+$ can contain any class of models.
 For instance, in graphical model selection,~$M^+$ is the set of all graphs $G$ on $d$ vertices, where an edge $(j,k)$ in $G$ encodes conditional dependence between variables $j$ and $k$ \citep{Drton2004,friedman2008sparse}.
 In dynamical system identification, $M^+$ is a set of possible differential equations governing the dynamics underlying noisy data \citep{Brunton2016}.
 In econometrics, $M^+$ could be a collection of competing time series forecasts \citep{masini2023machine}.
 To keep our discussion general, the model class is an abstract, countable set~$M^+$.

 We decompose the model selection procedure~$\mathcal{M}$ into two stages